 Thank you for taking the time to look at Croft Waterfowl.

 You will not be surprised to discover that we have Waterfowl.
-To be precise we have Large Silver Appleyard, Cayuga, and Standard Rouen ducks, all of which are now flagged on the Rare Breeds Survival Trust Watch List.
+Over the years we have owned and run breeding programmes for the Large Silver Appleyard, Cayuga, Standard Rouen and Saxony ducks, most of which are now flagged on the Rare Breeds Survival Trust Watch List.
+The latest addition to our fold arrived in early 2020 in the form of some extraordinarily unique and beautiful Sebastopol geese that we hatched for ourselves.

 But if you are wondering how it all began then let’s wind the clock back a bit…..